Care of Restaurant Glassware

 Rule 7: Never serve beverages in chipped or cracked glassware.
 Not only does a chipped and cracked glass look second rate, it is also dangerous for both your customers and your staff.
 Chips indicate that the glass has weakened and can break, chip or crack further.
-You can never be sure when a chipped glass will actually break, but the best practice is to remove said items from service immediately.
+You can never be sure when a chipped glass will actually break, so the best practice is to remove these items from service immediately.

 Rule 8: Always dump ice out of glassware before sorting into bus trays.
 Always dump ice and let glassware reach room temperature before washing.

-Rule 9: Always use the correct rack for dishwasher glassware cleaning to ensure that various pieces of glassware do not touch each other.
+Rule 9: Always use the correct rack for cleaning dishwasher glassware to ensure that various pieces of glassware do not touch each other.

-Rule 10: When washing by hand, bring one item at a time into the sink, and wash under water, without allowing glassware to come in contact with the sink bottom on its own (i.e. don't float the glass, because when it fills with water, it will drop and can hit the bottom abruptly).
+Rule 10: When washing glassware by hand, bring one item at a time into the sink, and wash under water, without allowing the glassware to come in contact with the sink bottom on its own (i.e. don't float the glass, because when it fills with water, it will drop and can hit the bottom abruptly).

 Golden Rule: Always handle glassware gently and quietly.